What to Do When You Experience Discrimination

 Pregnancy/Family Responsibility

-When job discrimination occurs based on pregnancy or biases on how employees share their caregiving responsibilities, it is unlawful.
+Job discrimination based on pregnancy, or biases on how employees share their caregiving responsibilities, is unlawful.

 Sexual Orientation

-Sexual orientation discrimination in the workplace includes any type of different treatment or harassment of an employee based on a real or perceived sexual orientation.
+Sexual orientation discrimination in the workplace includes any type of differential treatment or harassment of an employee based on a real or perceived sexual orientation.
 No federal law expressly outlaws employment discrimination in the private sector on the basis of sexual orientation, although federal government employees are protected from discrimination on the basis of their orientation as gay, lesbian, bisexual, or heterosexual.
+However, Minnesota law and laws in other states protect employees from sexual orientation discrimination.

 Genetic Information